apache/trafficcontrol/infrastructure/cdn-in-a-box/README.md

 Build and run of it:
 In the trafficcontrol/infrastructure/cdn-in-a-box directory run the following:

-- make build-builders ~~> this will create all the rpms and copy each rpms into its own folder in the cdn-in-a-box project.
+- `make build-builders` ~~> this will create all the rpms and copy each rpms into its own folder in the cdn-in-a-box project.
 This will also create the dist folder under trafficcontrol folder structure even if you deleted yours.

-- docker-compose up ~~> this will create docker images, and if rebuild is needed, run docker-compose up --build.
+- `docker-compose up` ~~> this will create docker images, and if rebuild is needed, run `docker-compose up --build`.

 ### Docker v4.11 and later of Docker Desktop for Mac